 6. Learn About America’s History of Racial Injustice

 The Legacy Museum opened in 2018 at the site of a former warehouse where black people were enslaved.
-The museum is part of the Equal Justice Initiative, a non-profit organization dedicated to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.
+The museum is part of the Equal Justice Initiative, a non-profit organization founded by Bryan Stevenson, author of Just Mercy.
+The museum is dedicated to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society and is not to be missed.

 Soil from lynching locations from around the country.
 Part of EJI’s Community Remembrance Project.